Plays

 Jake: Go to your mother, both of you, if it’s not too late, if it’s not…

-Jake: Do any tightrope stuff?
+Jake: Try any tightrope stuff?

-Charlie: …the make up?
-That’s circus puff.
+Charlie: (snaps out) The make up?
+Bah, circus puff!

-Jake: Or vertigo?
-Strength, but no courage?
+Jake: Or scared... of vertigo?
+All strength but no courage?

-Charlie: How?
+Charlie: Why?

 Jake: Do any under water stuff?

-Charlie: I drown…
+Charlie: I'd drown…

 Jake: How could I forget… How rude of me to ask….